tardate/hobbyboss_catalog/README.md

 # HobbyBoss Catalog Skin

-A fast and simple skin for the Trumpeter model catalog, using some nokogiri magic.
+A fast and simple skin for the HobbyBoss model catalog, using some nokogiri magic.
 Currently available to [browse online here](https://hobbyboss-catalog.tardate.com/).

 ## Notes